pablo14/data-science-live-book/data_preparation/high_cardinality_predictive_modeling.md

 ---

-### Don't predictive models handle high cardinality?
+### Do predictive models handle high cardinality?
 Part 1

-We're going trough this by building two predictive models: Gradient Boosting Machine -quite robust across many different data inputs.
+We're going throught this by building two predictive models: Gradient Boosting Machine -quite robust across many different data inputs.

 The first model doesn't have treated data, and the second one has been treated by the function in `funModeling` package.

 We're measuring the precision based on ROC area, ranged from 0.5 to 1, the higher the number the better the model is.
-We are going to use cross-validation to be more _sure_ about the value.
+We are going to use cross-validation to be _sure_ about the value.
 The importance of cross-validate results is treated in <a href="http://livebook.datascienceheroes.com/model_performance/knowing_the_error.html" target="blank">Knowing the error</a> chapter.

 ```r